Guarneri1743/CppReflection/README.md

 # CppReflection

- CppReflection is a simple C++ reflection implementation based on Clang.
+CppReflection is a simple C++ reflection solution based on Clang.

+The purpose of this project for me is to learn the knowledge about how the common C++ reflection systems parse the metadata from source code by Clang and how to generate the reflection code.
+Afterwards, I will try to use this project to support generating serialization code automatically.

 # Features

-- Accessing Type/Field/Method Metadata.
+- Accessing metadata of Type, Field, Method, etc.

-# How to generate metadata?

-1. Build and run clang.
-2. Annotate the Types/Fields/Methods that we are interested in.
-2. Collect the metadata of the code we previously annotated by Clang's ASTMatcher.
-3. Generate reflection code by metadata.

-# Example of accessing metadata
+- Metadata print helpers

+# Getting Started

 - run 'setup.bat'
-- build Project 'MetaGen'
+- open VisualStudio solution in build folder
-- run Project 'Example'

-Foo.h
+- Annotate the fields, methods, class and struct that we are interested in

 		#include "reflection.hpp"

 		using namespace Reflection;

 		STRUCT(Bar) { FIELD() int num; };

 		CLASS(Foo)
 		{
 		public:
 		    FIELD()
-		    static const int field1;
+		    const volatile float field1;

 		    FIELD()
-		    const volatile float field2;
+		    Bar field2[10];

 			FIELD()
-		    Bar field3[10];
+		    static const int field3;

 			FIELD()
 		    static thread_local float field4;

 		    METHOD()
 		    inline int Add(int a, int const& b, int* c, int const&& d, int** e) const